-The program is not fully flexible as there are only four groups available for programming, but with careful planning and forethought at the installation stage, reasonably complex operating modes can be achieved.
+The program is fully flexible as there are thirty two groups available in each loop for programming.
+With careful planning and forethought at the installation stage, reasonably complex operating modes can be achieved.

 Groups are used to link devices so that, for instance, the activation of a device in any one of several zones can activate common sounders or turn on a particular output.
+Groups spanning several loops can be created using the Combo A - Z option.